Specialist Clinical Trials Pharmacist

 Create job alert

-Overview
+Job Overview

 Responsibilities

-• Setup and update study specific documents.
+• Set up and update study-specific documents.

-• Process amendments in timely manner.
+• Process amendments promptly.

 • Interact with and support Clinical Trial Technicians and Senior Technical Officer.